GBSL-Informatik/inf-shu/README.md

 - `siteConfig.ts`: Configure your website (title, navbar, footer, etc.).
 - `docs/material`: This is where you keep all your teaching materials.
 - `scriptsConfig.yaml`: Here, you distribute your teaching materials to your classes.
+- `src`: This directory is managed by `teaching-dev` – do **NOT** edit.
+- `website`: The site's custom "src"-type folder for custom components, etc. (not managed by `teaching-dev`).
+For instance, to integrate components from other sites (e.g. https://github.com/SilasBerger/teaching-website/tree/main/website/components), place them in `website/components`.

 ## ENV